outcoldman/docker-splunk-cluster/README.md

 including Search Head Cluster and Indexing Cluster.

 The main purpose of this repository is to show how to automate Splunk Cluster deployment.
-Below you can find examples how to setup Cluster on Docker, Swarm Mode (1.12-rc4 has issues), Kubernetes (TODO).
+Below you can find examples how to setup Cluster on Docker, Swarm Mode, Kubernetes (TODO).

 ### Version

-Based on `outcoldman/splunk:6.4.3`.
+Based on

 * Version: `6.4.3`
 * Build: `b03109c2bad4`